Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Job outlook and pay

 Becoming a substitute can serve as a steady and reliable path to a rewarding career in education.
-As of May 2021, substitute teachers earned an annual salary ranging from $22,270 to $50,560, according to the U.S. Bureau of Labor Statistics (BLS).
+As of May 2023, substitute teachers earned between $24,420 and $63,140, with a median wage of $37,380, according to the U.S. Bureau of Labor Statistics (BLS).
 Pay can vary as a result of a number of factors including state, school, experience and industry.

 The job outlook for substitute teachers depends on the employment of full-time educators.
-BLS projects that employment for high school teachers will grow 5% from 2021 to 2031 while employment for kindergarten, elementary school and middle school teachers is expected to grow 4%.
+BLS projects that employment for elementary, middle and high school teachers is projected to show no to little change from 2022 to 2032.

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.